-All ISO officers must complete the following to remain in good standing with the College:
+All ISO's must complete the following to remain in good standing with the College:

-- Register once annually in the spring with the Student Engagement Team by completing the following requirements: - o Update organizational leadership using the "Officer" feature in your portal on SOCO - Complete Annual Registration on SOCO (includes non-hazing compliance and advisor information) - o Failure to complete Annual Registration will result in probation for one semester - Have an executive leader attend one of the two Student Organization Leaders Forums during the academic year (designated during registration). - Failure to attend your organization's designated symposium will result in probation until the symposium can be made up (the next symposium).
-Failure to miss two consecutive symposiums will result in organization disbandment. - Transition leadership positions responsibly by ensuring new officers are aware of their assigned obligations, outlined in this resource guide - Keep an updated roster of your organization's leaders or officers, updating each change immediately on SOCO - Maintain your own finances and keep your own financial records to uphold fiscal responsibility - Maintain a relationship with, and seek counsel from, your student organization advisor.
-Please visit the ISO Advisor Roles and Responsibilities Appendix at the end of this guide to see resources for ISO advisors and how to effectively collaborate with your advisor.
+- The leadership of ISOs must minimally consist of a president and treasurer (this must be two different students at least). - Register once annually in the spring with the Student Engagement Team by completing the following requirements: - o Update organizational leadership using the "Officer" feature in your portal on SOCO - Complete Annual Registration on SOCO (includes non-hazing compliance, advisor agreement, and additional information) - o Failure to complete Annual Registration will result in probation for one semester - Have an executive leader attend one of the two Student Organization Leaders Forums during the academic year (designated during registration). - o Forum is located at the SOCH, and is held the first weekend of the academic calendar - Fall Forum is held on the Sunday after the first day of classes - Sprign forum is held on the Saturday after the first day of classes - The duration of the forum is approximelty 9AM-2PM - Failure to attend your organization's designated forum will result in probation until the forum can be made up (the next forum).
+Failure to miss two consecutive forums will result in organization disbandment. - All presidents and Treasures of ISO's must complete virtual training by the end of September.
+If you are newly elected during the academic year- the expectation is that you will complete virtual training upon designation in SOCO. - o All listed presidents and treasures will be automatically assigned virtual training. - o Virtual training can be found under My Checklists on SOCO - o Failure to complete virtual training will result in suspension for one semester - Transition leadership positions responsibly by ensuring new officers are aware of their assigned obligations, outlined in this resource guide - Keep an updated roster of your organization's leaders or officers, updating each change immediately on SOCO - Maintain your own finances and keep your own financial records to uphold fiscal responsibility - All ISO officers must maintain good standing with the college and be actively enrolled with the college to hold a leadership position. - Maintain a relationship with, and seek counsel from, your student organization advisor. - Please visit the ISO Advisor Roles and Responsibilities Appendix at the end of this guide to see resources for ISO advisors and how to effectively collaborate with your advisor.